-Flashlight Play: In the center room, we also offer lots of flashlights, mirrors and toys, so kids could freely play with reflecting light, and with playing with how they can change the size and shape of a toy’s shadow depending on how close or far away they hold the flashlight, and what angle they hold the flashlight at related to the toy.
+Flashlight Play: We also offer lots of flashlights, mirrors and toys, so kids could freely play with reflecting light, and with playing with how they can change the size and shape of a toy’s shadow depending on how close or far away they hold the flashlight, and what angle they hold the flashlight at related to the toy.
 (This is a direct echo of some experiments from our book.)

 Challenge of the Week – Engineering Project: Sundial.
 Create a sundial with a paper plate, straw or pencil, tape, glue and glass globules.

 If you’re with your kids / students all day on a sunny day, here’s the process: Poke a hole in the center of the plate.
 Tape a pencil or straw upright in the hole.
 On an hour mark (at 9:00 exactly or 10:00 or whatever), take the plate outside, and tape it in place in the sun.
 Mark a line where the shadow falls, and write the time.
 An hour later, come check the shadow and mark a line for the time again.
 Repeat on the hour all day long till your sundial is complete.
 The next day, check it again to show that it’s still working.
 You can pick up and move the sundial as long as every time you set it down, you orient it the same way.
 (More info on this project at: www.nwf.org/Kids/Family-Fun/crafts/sundial.aspx or www.kidsplaybox.com/kids-crafts-homemade-sun-dial/)

 Since we only have our students for a couple hours, and since the weather forecast in Seattle is often gray skies and rain, my co-teacher preps a template a few days ahead of time (on a beautiful sunny day) and we do a slightly different process.
 We put the pencil in the center of a plate, then slide on the paper template, which is smaller in diameter than the plates, then the child marks off all the times.
 Then we remove the templates and they decorate their sundials.
 We use a flashlight to illustrate how as the sun moves through the sky, the shadow shifts to indicate the time of day.